Are VPNs Legal to Use?

 Oman also actively bans VPN and censors media.
 Oman government doesn’t encourage internet freedom and VPNs are not allowed for individuals.
 However, institutes and organizations may use VPNs that are approved by Oman government.
 In case, if any individual found using an illegal VPN then he has to pay a fine of 500 Omani Rial (Almost $1,300) and if any organization is found guilty then it has to pay 1000 Omani Rial (Almost $2,600).

 Turkey is also very conscious when it comes to censorship and doesn’t seem to be friendly with international news and content.
 VPN usage is also prohibited in Turkey.
 But, a few VPNs can still break Turkey’s block.

 VPNs are strictly forbidden in the Egypt, and just like all the mentioned countries, Egypt also doesn’t like the internet freedom and a number of news and entertainment sites are already blocked there.

 North Korea is not a good believer of internet freedom, and rarely people get access to worldwide internet in the country.
 However, North Koreans mostly use Kwangmyong which is a national intranet with limited access.
-3G network is allowed for the foreign visitors to access internet but VPNs are prohibited.
+The 3G network is allowed for foreign visitors to access the internet but VPNs are prohibited.

 Are There Any Illegal Activities Associated With VPNs?